run-ai/docs/docs/admin/runai-setup/authentication/researcher-authentication.md

 ## Introduction

 The following instructions explain how to complete the configuration of access control for Researchers.
-Run:ai access control is at the __Project__ level.
-When you assign Users to Projects - only these users are allowed to submit Jobs and access Jobs details.
+Run:ai access control is at the **Project** level.
+When you assign Users to Projects, only these users are allowed to submit Jobs and access Jobs details.

 This requires several steps:

 * Assign users to their Projects.
 * (Mandatory) Modify the Kubernetes entry point (called the `Kubernetes API server`) to validate credentials of incoming requests against the Run:ai Authentication authority.
 * (Command-line Interface usage only) Modify the Kubernetes profile to prompt the Researcher for credentials when running `runai login` (or `oc login` for OpenShift).

 ## Administration User Interface Setup